valtix-security/terraform-provider-valtix/docs/resources/external_id.md

 * `name` - (Required) Name of the External ID

 ## Attribute Reference
-* `external_id` - External id that must be used in the trust settings of the cross account IAM role
+* `external_id` - External ID that must be used in the trust settings of the cross account IAM role